 1923, a refugee camp for Pontian Greeks arriving from Anatolia to Thessaloniki.

-Following the Turkish invasion of Cyprus in July 1974, thousands of Greek Cypriots were forced to flee their towns and villages in the north.
+Following the Turkish invasion of Cyprus on July 20, 1974, thousands of Greek Cypriots were forced to flee their towns and villages in the north.

 Even the Athens Opera House was transformed into a refugee center in 1922 with each family given a box usually held for high society Greeks attending the show.